-- Burnaby Rec Centres – most years the City of Burnaby’s website lists Spring Break camps taking place at its recreational facilities as well as at the Burnaby Art Gallery in some years).
+- Burnaby Rec Centres – most years the City of Burnaby’s website lists Spring Break camps taking place at its recreational facilities (as well as at the Burnaby Art Gallery in some years).
 In 2019 there are a couple of golf camps for children ages 7 to 12 as well as a Leadership Camp for youth ages 11 to 15.

 Spring Break in Coquitlam

 - Place des Arts – all sorts of visual and performing arts programs for grades K to 9 take place at the facility at 1120 Brunette Avenue over Spring Break.

 Spring Break in Richmond

 - Carnival at Lansdowne Centre – some years the WCA Carnival takes place in the parking lot of the Richmond mall over the course of the Spring Break.
 Tickets are usually around $1.25 each, $23 for a book of 20, $45 for a book of 40, and $40 for an all-day wristband.
 Individual rides cost between 3 and 7 coupons each.
 Hopefully the carnival will be back in 2020, but details are to be confirmed.

 - Richmond Oval – the Olympic recreational facilities in Richmond offer a dozen and a half different sports camps over Spring Break in 2019.

 - Gulf of Georgia Cannery – extra activities are offered at the historic site from March 16th to 30th.
 In 2019 there is a mystery theme where visitors get a detective kit, find clues and solve a mystery.
 The drop-in event runs from March 16th until the 29th in 2020.
 Admission for folk ages 18+ costs about $11.90 or $10.20 for seniors.
 Admission is free for children and youth ages 17 and under accompanied by a paying adult.

 Spring Break in Surrey

 - Spring Break Camps – rec centres throughout the Lower Mainland offer special Spring Break day camps for kids.
 The City of Surrey lists them all conveniently on one convenient site.
 Check it out!

 Spring Break on the North Shore